Sunday 17 January 2010

 Eastenders

 This shows typical British values, atleast of a more working class world.
 The ability of the series to follow the concerns in the news and promote these values onto the screen make the show seemingly realistic.
 Therefore, it's characters seem real, and represent the "average"person in London.
-As the show is based around many things the British worry about, like teen pregnany or bird flu, this means the show is good for showing a collective of (atleast what the media considers to be
+As the show is based around many things the British worry about, like teen pregnany or bird flu, this means the show is good for showing a collective of (atleast what the media considers to be) British values.
+Eastenders is strongly family-based, and this means it is very traditional, although the incrasingly broken families suggests the trend of norm which is in Britian.
+The use of icons like London, Pubs, etc also help to establish the British "normal" life, as how these people live.

 Soaps are always good for creating colective identity because they seem like real live people, as we see them everyday and therefore care about them.
 Therefore, we are inclined to be worried about what they are worried about. (disocurces)